Comb inequalities for typical Euclidean TSP instances: Separating Constant Size Comb LP from TSP

-Now, we describe the construction of a local half-integral modification of the tour at an $(\ep,D)$ copy of a gadget, which we will show is compatible with all bounded-size comb inequalities.
+We will now describe the construction of a local half-integral modification of the tour at an $(\varepsilon, D)$-copy of the gadget $S$, which is compatible with all comb inequalities of size $c$.
+For any Hamiltonian tour $P$, this modification can be made on any $(\varepsilon,D)$-copy of $S$ that has the following property with respect to $P$:

+\begin{property} We say that an $(\varepsilon, D)$-copy $S_1$ of $S$ has \Cref{a:adjecent_entry} with respect to a Hamiltonian path or tour $P$ if and only if \begin{enumerate}[nosep] \item $P$ visits $S_1$ exactly once, and enters and leaves through consecutive vertices on the outer circle vertices. \item If $x,y$ are the points adjacent to $S_1$ in $P$, then the points $x,y$ are respectively connected to points of $S_1$ which are closest to them. \end{enumerate} \end{property}

+We will construct another gadget $\Pi^3_S(k)$ in \Cref{ss:expanding_the_gadget} that contains multiple copies of $S = S(k)$, such that given any optimal Hamiltonian tour $P$, at least one $(\varepsilon,D)$-copy of $S$ contained in an approximate copy of $\Pi^3_S$ must satisfy \Cref{a:adjecent_entry} with respect to $P$.

-The local half-integral solution consists of \begin{enumerate}[(i)] \item Four edge-disjoint triangles of edges of weight $\tfrac 1 2$---for each gap vertex, one such triangle joins that point to the closest two points on the outer and inner circles, respectively; \item Weight-1 edges joining the remaining consecutive pairs of points on the inner ring of the gadget; \item Weight-1 edges joining the remaining consecutive pairs of points on the outer ring of the gadget, except between entry/exit edges. \end{enumerate} Moreover, we require that the entry/exit edges are separated by at least $c-1$ points on the circle from the weight $\tfrac 1 2$ edges. \Cref{fig:single_entry,fig:double_entry} show the local solutions when $c = 2$ and $k = 12$.
+The local half-integral solution mentioned above on $S$ (see \Cref{fig:single_entry}) consists of \begin{enumerate}[(i)] \item Four edge-disjoint triangles of edges of weight $\tfrac 1 2$---for each gap vertex, one such triangle joins that point to the closest two points on the outer and inner circles, respectively; \item Weight-1 edges joining the remaining consecutive pairs of points on the inner ring of the gadget; \item Weight-1 edges joining the remaining consecutive pairs of points on the outer ring of the gadget, except between entry/exit edges. \end{enumerate} Moreover, we require that the entry/exit edges are separated by at least $c-1$ points on the circle from the weight $\tfrac 1 2$ edges. \Cref{fig:single_entry} shows the local solutions when $c = 2$ and $k = 12$, under \Cref{a:adjecent_entry}.
+Now, we have the following lemma:

-In both cases, length of the tour is $10 \pi + 6 + K - o(1)$, where $K$ is the distance to travel from the inner vertex to the gap vertex ($(2,0)$ or $(-2,0)$) and back.
-On the other hand, the modified half integer solutions have total length of $ 10 \pi + 6 \pm O(c/k)$.
-Note that the order $c/k$ factor comes from moving the entry an exits away from the $4$ triangles (triangle inequality).
-Therefore, the solution values differ by a positive constant.
+\begin{lemma} Consider gadget $S = S(k)$.
+Let $x,y$ be points outside $S$ and let $P$ be a Hamiltonian path $P$ from $x$ to $y$ in $\set{x,y} \cup S$ satisfies \Cref{a:adjecent_entry}.
+Then length of Hamiltonian path $P$ is at least